TowyPrime/PosTaqueria/README.md

-In the first commit add only th user login an register
+In the first commit add only the user login an register